January 12, 2023

 Clean Out Your Closet

-Finally, did you vow to clean up the clutter once and for all in 2022?
-It’s been a LONG two years with a lot of time spent at home, that could mean you’ve accumulated more than you typically do.
+Finally, did you vow to clean up the clutter once and for all in 2023?
 Take a moment to go through your dog’s things, too.
 Check that all of the dog toys are in good condition, and discard any chipped or broken toys that your dog could accidentally digest.
 Go through your dog food pantry, checking for expired food.
 If you find any unopened food or toys in good condition that your dog does not like, consider donating them to an animal shelter, where they can be put to good use.
 To find a shelter near you, use Petfinder’s “Find a Shelter” feature.